ElliePenguins/Tools_and_Toys/README.md

   It will also create a deployment dir named example_deploy in directory deployment.

   The final paramenter <build script> is optional this would allow the ability to include a script of the same name to be run every time the server repository is pushed too.
+This script could contain build commands and/or other included tests to run.